On weakly locally finite division rings: Weakly locally finite division rings

 \subsection{Weakly locally finite division ring with the Gelfand-Kirillov dimension $n\geq 2$}

-Throughout this subsection, $k=\C$ is the field of real numbers, $n$ is a given positive integer and $p$ is a prime number.
+Throughout this subsection, $k=\C$ is the field of complex numbers, $n$ is a given positive integer and $p$ is a prime number.
 For positive integers $t$, we construct a sequence of $k$-algebras $A_{nt}$ as the following: